 - Brenda Chalfin

-- Professor, University of Florida, Anthropology [ bio ]
+- Associate Professor, University of Florida, Anthropology [ bio ]

 Brenda Chalfin is Professor of Anthropology and a Faculty Affiliate at the School of Natural Resources and the Environment at the University of Florida.
 Her research interests are in economic, political, and maritime anthropology, with a focus on Ghana and West Africa.
 Her most recent book is Neoliberal Frontiers: An Ethnography of Sovereignty in West Africa (University of Chicago 2010).
 She is currently researching and writing two new books, one on maritime sovereignty and governance, and another on infrastructure in developing urban areas.
 She has been a fellow at the Institute for Advanced Study and the Woodrow Wilson International Center for Scholars.
 Chalfin has received research funding from the National Science Foundation, Wenner-Gren Foundation, and others.
 She received her PhD in Anthropology from the University of Pennsylvania.

 - Gaurav Desai